-Each weekly box contains between 9-12 items with a strong mix of leafy greens and heavier solid foods.
-We aim to include in each box at least one of each of: a cooking green, salad green, root vegetable, allium (onion, garlic, etc.), herbs, cucumbers or zucchinis, peppers or eggplant, tomatoes as soon as they’re ready, and other specialty items.
+Each weekly box contains between 7-10 items with a strong mix of leafy greens as well as heavier solid veggies.
+Season-permitting, we aim to include in each box at least one of each of: a cooking green, salad green, root vegetable, allium (onion, garlic, etc.), herbs, cucumbers or zucchinis, peppers or eggplant, tomatoes as soon as they’re ready, and other specialty items.
+In addition to the pre-packed base box, we offer a variety of bonus vegetables for members to choose between to add to their box.
+This rotating variety on the side may include unfamiliar or unusual vegetables, extras of some of our members’ favorites, or unlimited amounts of a bumper crop, depending on the time of year (zucchini, eggplant, and tomatoes are some examples).
 We grow nearly 300 varieties of fruits and vegetables on the farm and no two boxes throughout the season will be the same.
 In the spring there are plenty of luscious greens, in the summer we’re swimming in tomatoes and eggplant, and in the fall we love sweet potatoes and winter squash.
 If your family cooks a lot and loves vegetables you may get through the box in a weekend, but if you go out to eat often or only dabble in using vegetables in your meals you may have a hard time finishing it in a week.
 Some people juice nearly the entire box instead of cooking with it!
-No matter how you choose to use your box you’re getting a great value: the retail price of the box is higher than what our members pay – and the quality and variety is unparalleled (check out the Member Perks, and here’s a look at last year’s boxes.)
+No matter how you choose to use your box you’re getting a great value: the retail price of the box is higher than what our members pay, and the quality and variety is unparalleled (check out the Member Perks, and here’s a look at last year’s boxes.)

 What if I don’t like something in my box?